The Holocaust in Telšiai: Geruliai camp and massacre

-On 29 August 1941, with impending rumors of a coming aktion, camp commander B. Platakis offered to stave the aktion in return for 100,000 rubles.
-The women collected valuables overnight, and handed them over to Platakis.
+On 29 August 1941, with impending rumors of a coming aktion (massacre), camp commander B. Platakis offered to stave off the aktion in return for 100,000 rubles.
+The women collected their valuables overnight, and handed them over to Platakis.

 On 30 August, some 500–600 young women were ordered to stand aside.

 The rest were marched in columns of approximately 75 to Geruliai forest, thrown into pits, and shot.
 Some women and children were buried alive.
-A soviet report estimates the death toll at the site to be 1,580.
+A Soviet report estimates the death toll at the site to have been 1,580.

 Telšiai ghetto

 The 500–600 young women were taken back to Telšiai, and housed in a ghetto on Ezero Street.
-Lake Mastis was on one side the ghetto, and all other sides were fenced with a wooden fence and barbed wire.
-The women were forced to wear Star of David armbands, but were allowed to leave the ghetto for work and begging.
+Lake Mastis was on one side of the ghetto, and all other sides were fenced with a wooden fence and barbed wire.
+The women were forced to wear Star of David armbands, but were allowed to leave the ghetto for work and or to beg.

-On 24 December 1941, some 30 Jewish women and children from the ghetto were shot at the home of priest Dambrauskas in Alsėdžiai as a symbolic reprisal against the priest who had tried to save Jews in the beginning of July.
+On 24 December 1941, some 30 Jewish women and children from the ghetto were shot at the home of the priest Dambrauskas in Alsėdžiai as a symbolic reprisal against the priest, who had tried to save Jews at the beginning of July.

-Towards the end of December 1941, the women learnt that the ghetto would soon be liquidated.
+Towards the end of December 1941, the women learned that the ghetto would soon be liquidated.
 Some women fled, finding refuge with local farmers.
-Some women later reached the Šiauliai Ghetto.
+Some later reached the Šiauliai Ghetto.

 On 30–31 December 1941, those women who remained in the ghetto were taken to Rainiai and shot.